 - 1. For authorisation purposes, Member States shall require the provision of information commensurate with the nature of the practice and the risks involved. - 2.
-The information referred to in paragraph 1 shall for the purpose of granting a license cover at least the following: - (a) responsibilities and organisational arrangements for protection and safety; - (b) staff competences, including information and training;

-- (c) design features of the installation and radiation sources; - (d) anticipated occupational and public exposures in normal operation; - (e) safety assessment of the activities and the installation in order to:

-(i) identify ways in which potential exposures or accidental and unintended medical exposures could occur;

-(ii) estimate, to the extent practicable, the probabilities and magnitude of potential exposures;

-(iii) assess the quality and extent of protection and safety provisions, including engineering features as well as administrative procedures;

-(iv) define the operational limits and conditions of operation;
+The information required for the purpose of granting a license cover at least the following: - (a) responsibilities and organisational arrangements for protection and safety; - (b) staff competences, including information and training; - (c) design features of the installation and radiation sources; - (d) anticipated occupational and public exposures in normal operation; - (e) safety assessment of the activities and the installation in order to: - (i) identify ways in which potential exposures or accidental and unintended medical exposures could occur; - (ii) estimate, to the extent practicable, the probabilities and magnitude of potential exposures; - (iii) assess the quality and extent of protection and safety provisions, including engineering features as well as administrative procedures; - (iv) define the operational limits and conditions of operation; - (f) emergency procedures and communication links; - (g) maintenance, testing, inspection and servicing so as to ensure that the radiation source and the installation continue to meet the design requirements, operational limits and conditions of operation throughout their lifetime;

-- (f) emergency procedures and communication links; - (g) maintenance, testing, inspection and servicing so as to ensure that the radiation source and the installation continue to meet the design requirements, operational limits and conditions of operation throughout their lifetime; - (h) management of radioactive waste and arrangements for the disposal of such waste in accordance with applicable regulatory requirements; - (i) management of disused sealed sources; - (j) quality assurance. - 3.
+- (h) management of radioactive waste and arrangements for the disposal of such waste in accordance with applicable regulatory requirements; - (i) management of disused sealed sources; - (j) quality assurance. - 3.
 A licence shall include specific conditions so as to ensure that the elements of the licence are legally enforceable or to impose appropriate restrictions on the operational limits or conditions of operation.
 The conditions shall also require the formal, documented implementation of the principle of optimisation. - 4.
 Where applicable, a licence shall include a discharge authorisation issued in accordance with the requirements laid down in Chapter VIII for authorisation of the release of liquid or airborne radioactive effluent into the environment. - 5.
 Member States shall require the undertaking to promptly notify the occurrence of any significant event resulting or liable to result in the exposure of an individual beyond the operational limits or conditions of operation specified in licensing requirements with regard to occupational or public exposure or as defined by the authorities for medical exposure.